Shadow in the Cloud (2020) Review

 It doesn’t take long before Garrett sees two things that make matters worse.
 A Japanese warplane stalking them, and a strange creature crawling around on the craft.

-While I doubt WWII airmen were exactly paragons of virtue, the depth and extent of the misogyny they, with the exception of Quaid (Taylor John Smith, Martyrs, Hunter Killer), express seem a bit much.
-I’m sure this aspect of the script was ratcheted up during the re-writes as part of the attempt to distance the film from its original writer but it’s been taken to a level where it’s annoying rather than making a point.
+While I doubt WWII airmen were exactly paragons of virtue, the depth and extent of the misogyny they, with the exception of Quaid (Taylor John Smith, Martyrs, Blacklight), express seem a bit much.
+I’m sure this aspect of the script was ratcheted up during the re-writes as part of the attempt to distance the film from its original writer, but it’s been taken to a level where it’s annoying rather than making a point.

 The last half hour or so sees Shadow in the Cloud go in the opposite direction.
 It becomes a survival horror film with some action scenes that are as ridiculous as they are fun.
 The primary example being Garrett crawling across the outside of the plane while it’s being attacked by Japanese fighters.